 The Fourth Army contained some of the very best divisions in the French army, and its commanders had high hopes for the success of its attack.
 But determination and bravery were not enough.
 Poor French tactics were pitted against superbly trained German infantry supported by an overwhelming advantage in heavy artillery.
 Entire divisions and regiments literally ceased to exist.
 As one example, the elite Third Colonial Division suffered about 10,500 casualties, lost its commander and both brigade commanders, and was effectively destroyed as a fighting force.
 The entire French Fourth Army reeled to the rear in some disarray and was pushed back into France.

-Further south, east of the city Nancy, the French Second and Third Armies attacked the German Sixth and Fifth.
+East of the city of Nancy the French Second and Third Armies attacked the German Sixth and Fifth.
 Again, contrary to Joffre’s estimates, the forces opposing were roughly equal or superior in manpower, and the Germans were in prepared positions and ready for action.
 German artillery fire was murderous, and that alone accounted for perhaps 75% of French casualties.
 It was a near disaster for French arms.
 The French infantry was repulsed everywhere and fell back toward Nancy.
 The Kaiser came to the front anticipating a triumphal march into that French city, but his arrival proved premature.
 The French were now in more defensible positions, and they were learning from experience.
 The Germans were now the attackers, and they were repeatedly thrown back.
 By early September the fighting line in this area was stabilized near the frontier.
 Both sides had sustained horrendous losses.

 All along the front the French had been repulsed.
 Casualty figures were almost incomprehensible.
 On one day alone, August 22, 1914, an estimated 27,000 French soldiers died in battle and another 70,000 or more were wounded – almost 100,000 casualties in a single day; and similar bloodletting went on up and down the line from mid-August into September.
 By September 3 more than a quarter of the French soldiers that started the war were hors de combat.
 In the north the BEF along with the French Fifth, Fourth and Third Armies were retreating.
 Elsewhere the French armies were binding their wounds and holding on.
 Reserve units were now being called up and thrown into battle.
 The situation was desperate, but Marshal Joffre still had hope.
 How could he snatch victory from defeat?